 4. Consider starting with a smoothie

-One of the best ways to avoid making questionable food choices on the road, is to make sure you get a nutritious and filling start to your day.
+One of the best ways to avoid making questionable food choices on the road is to make sure you get a nutritious and filling start to your day.
 A smoothie is the perfect on-the-go drink that can provide a refreshing start to your trip.
 It will also keep you from making snack stops out of desperation once you’re on the road.

-Smoothies are easy to drink on road trips, and can be packed with nutrients.
+Smoothies are easy to drink on road trips and can be packed with nutrients.
 Use a blender that can completely crush ingredients to get a smooth, fulfilling texture.
 Oatmeal, fruits, and veggies can all be sipped through a straw while you’re driving!

 5. Get Larabars!

 Larabars are made from whole foods like cashews and dates with hardly any other added ingredients.
 They are super convenient and quite delicious.
-All of the flavors are vegan, and you can choose between the refreshing zing of a lemon bar, the sweet treat of an apple pie, or the rich combination of peanut butter and chocolate, as well as many other flavors.
+All of the flavours are vegan, and you can choose between the refreshing zing of a lemon bar, the sweet treat of an apple pie, or the rich combination of peanut butter and chocolate, as well as many other flavours.
 There are great for travel because of how satisfying and delicious they are and perfect for keeping you full between stops.